In this Article

 Why Consuming Ghee During Pregnancy Might Not Be Safe?

 Consuming ghee in pregnancy does not have any ill effects on the health of the mother or her unborn child.
 You may include ghee in your diet during pregnancy as it is a healthy source of fats.
 However, it is important to include it in moderate amounts, as consuming it in large amounts could lead to weight gain and obesity.
-As physical activity also reduces in the last months of pregnancy, so if you eat more amount of ghee in the last months of pregnancy it can make you and your baby gain more weight.
+As physical activity also reduces in the last months of pregnancy, so if you eat more ghee in the last months of your pregnancy, it can make you and your baby gain more weight.
 Normal or vaginal delivery too can become difficult in case your baby gains more weight.
-Adding ghee in your diet may also lead to excess weight gain in case you are on a high-calorie diet.
-Excess weight and obesity may cause complications in your pregnancy and it may become very difficult to get rid of excess fat after childbirth.
+Adding ghee to your diet may also lead to excess weight gain in case you are on a high-calorie diet.
+And excess weight and obesity may cause complications in your pregnancy and it may become very difficult to get rid of excess fat after childbirth.

 Therefore, if you are already overweight or have concerns about gaining excess weight in your pregnancy, it is advisable to consult your doctor before including ghee in your diet.

 Myths Associated With Eating Ghee While Pregnant

 There are a number of myths associated with eating desi ghee during pregnancy.
 It is tasty and healthy, no doubt, but many people believe that drinking milk with ghee added to it can provide for extra nutrition and calories to the pregnant woman and her unborn child.
 It is also believed that it aids the birthing process by lubricating the vagina.
 Many people think that including ghee in the pregnancy diet in the ninth month helps in normal delivery.
 However, these are just myths so don’t add ghee in your diet just because you like the taste.
 If you wish to eat ghee during pregnancy, you can but only after consulting with your doctor.